fsoubes/FilterRank/rank_filters.md

 Next step will be to perform a benchmark on different imageJ plugins, with the objective of comparing their performances such as execution time and the memory load for the Java Virtual Machine (JVM).

 # 2.Material & Methods

 In this section will be presented the algorithms used for median, min, max and variance filtering in image processing.
-Images will be considered to be matrix of n X m pixels of value g.
-All the algorithm will be explained for gray level images, but it is possible to process RGB images by separating the 3 channels and using the algorithms for gray level image on each of the 3 channels and then combine the 3 resulting image.
+Images will be considered to be matrix of n X m pixels, each pixel having a value g.
+All the algorithms will be explained for gray level images, but it is possible to process RGB images by separating the 3 channels and using the algorithms for gray level image on each of the 3 channels and then combine the 3 resulting images.
+Filtering in image processing is done by replacing the value of each pixel by a value computed from the neighborhood.
+The neighborhood from a pixel is defined as all the pixels present in a window (or kernel) centered on the original pixel.
+The window can be of different size and even of different shape.
+In this section all windows are considered to have a square shape, and have a dimension of w X h pixels, w and h being odd integers, in order to have a single pixel at the center of the window.
+The handling of the borders of the image will at first be ignored in the following explications of the algorithms and will be adressed further into this rapport.

 ## Median filter

 https://www.rroij.com/open-access/triple-input-sorter-optimizationalgorithm-of-median-filter-based-onfpga-.php?aid=41377 article à check Adrien

 A median filter is a filter that, for each pixel from an input image, will compute the median value of all neighboring pixels and produce an output image where each pixel will take have the median value calculated for the corresponding pixel in the input image.

+### Naive algorithm

 The naive algorithm for median filtering works as follows.
-Begin by defining a window of w X h pixels, w and h being odd integers, in order to have a single pixel at the center of the window.
-Place that window so that its upper-left corner is on the upper-left corner of the input image.
+Begin by defining a window of w X h pixels and place that window so that its upper-left corner is on the upper-left corner of the input image.
 Compute the median value from all the pixels values in the window by ordering them.
 Slid the window one pixel column to the right and repeat the process until reaching the end of the row, then repeat the process for the following rows until reaching the lower-right corner of the input image.
 Then create an output image of (n-w+1) X (m-h+1) pixels from all the computed median values, placing the values left to right, up to bottom, beginning with the first computed value to the last.

 ![alg_1](https://github.com/fsoubes/FilterRank/blob/master/images/alg_var_1.png)
 ![alg_2](https://github.com/fsoubes/FilterRank/blob/master/images/alg_var_2.png)